KARTHIKJINKALA/React-Tasks/useEffect/vite-project/README.md

 we need to use the dependency array -to ovecome the infinite loops deps-what is does actually, it will only call this(create-side effects) operation only once

+we pass the state or function or a event in the dependency, iut that event or function triggers then the in side the side effect will be performed.